eddie-gibbons/eddie-gibbons.github.io/about.md

 permalink: /about/
 ---

-## About Myself
+## About Me
 Hello!
-I am a student at **Truman State University**.
-I am studying Mathematics + CS.
+I’m a student at **Truman State University** studying Mathematics and Computer Science.
+My focus leans heavily into higher-level math, which is what motivated me to create this site.

-I have pretty heavy interest in higher level mathematics — hence why I have made this page.
+**Current coursework:**

-Here is my current coursework:
+- **MATH 451:** Algebraic Structures I
-- MATH 451: Algebraic Structures I
+- **MATH 461:** Advanced Calculus I
-- MATH 461: Advanced Calculus I
+- **CS 260:** Object-Oriented Programming
-- CS 260: Object Oriented Programming
+- **CS 333:** Computer Architecture & Systems Programming

-- CS 333: Computer Architecture & Systems Programming
+## About This Page

-## About the Page
+This is where I share my math notes, mostly for my own reference but also for anyone else who might find them useful.
+Expect:

-Here you can find all my math notes.
+- **Coursework notes:** From classes like Advanced Calculus or Algebraic Structures.

-- I may post notes from coursework or from self-study.
-For example, I may posts notes on Convergence.
+- **Self-study topics:** For example, notes on dual numbers and automatic differentiation.
-- I may also post "exploration" notes.
-For example, I may post notes on Dual Numbers and auto differentiation.
+- **Interesting problems:** Solutions or thoughts on problems from contests like the Putnam Exam.

-- I also may post about interesting problems, such as Putnam Exam Problems.
+I might also post about CS topics or unrelated personal projects—this isn’t strictly limited to math.

-Though, what I post is not limited to these.
-Maybe in the future I post something more Compsci related, or maybe I might blog about a personal experience completely unrelated to anything.
+If you spot errors or want to contact me, please email me at **eddie.gibbons14@gmail.com**